 At the company's Annual General Meeting held on 30 November 2018, shareholders approved grants of performance rights to directors Mr Darren Lurie (1,100,000 rights), Dr Philip Currie (660,000 rights) and Mr Graeme Mutton (180,000 rights).
-These performance rights vested upon issue.
+These performance rights were issued during December 2018 and vested upon issue.
 There is no consideration payable to convert the rights to shares.